-2.2.4 Risk management conclusion
+2.3.4 Risk management conclusion

 The risk management conclusion is to permit the enzyme alpha-glucosidase (EC 3.2.1.20) sourced from T. reesei containing the alpha-glucosidase gene from A. niger for use as a processing aid in the manufacture and/or processing of beer.
-If approved, the permission would be listed in the table to subsection S18-9(3) of the Code, which includes enzymes permitted for a specific technological purpose.
-The maximum permitted level or amount of the enzyme that may be present in the food would have to be consistent with GMP.
-The express permission for the enzyme to be used as a processing aid in Schedule 18 of the Code also provides the permission for the enzyme's potential presence in the food for sale as a food produced using gene technology.
+The permission will be listed in the table to subsection S18-9(3) of the Code, which includes enzymes permitted for a specific technological purpose.
+The maximum permitted level or amount of the enzyme that may be present in the food will have to be consistent with GMP.
+The express permission for the enzyme to be used as a processing aid in Schedule 18 of the Code will also provide the permission for the enzyme's potential presence in the food for sale as a food produced using gene technology.

-2.3 Risk communication
+2.4 Risk communication

-2.3.1 Consultation
+2.4.1 Consultation